-CISCO NETWORKING/

-CYBERSECURITY ACADEMY 8542
+CISCO NETWORKING I & II 8542

 8543

 8544

 8545

-Grades 11-12 3 Credits
+Grades 11-12 3 Credits Per Year

 This is a rigorous industry designed course taught by a CISCO certified instructor in a highly technical networking lab.
 The first semester qualifies the students to take the CISCO CCENT verification through training and technical labs in computer ethics, identifying security threats, and security defense.
 The second semester offers the potential for students to take the CISCO CCNA exam through training in configuring and troubleshooting routers, switches, and network devices.
-The class is dual enrolled for 14 college credits through TNCC.
+The class is dual enrolled for 14 college credits through VPCC.

-NOTE: Students in this course have an opportunity to take an Industry Certification Test.
+NOTE: Students in this course have an opportunity to take certification tests CISCO CCNA, Certiport IT Specialist -Networking.

-Prerequisite: Students enrolling in Cisco Networking/Cyber Security Academy must have completed an advanced Math course above Algebra I with a grade of "B" or above, and have successfully completed 10th grade English.
+Prerequisite: Students enrolling in Cisco Networking I & II must have completed an advanced Math course above Algebra I with a grade of "B" or above, and have successfully completed 10th grade English.
 This one-year course meets the sequential elective requirement.

-COMPUTER PROGRAMMING APPLICATIONS AND GAMING & ADVANCED PROGRAMMING 6640
+COMPUTER PROGRAMMING & ADVANCED PROGRAMMING

 This industry designed course will allow students to focus on computer science and apply key programming concepts, algorithmic procedures, programming languages, and web based applications.
 In the Advanced Programming course, students will use object-oriented programming to design and develop database and multimedia programs and applications.
-The class is dual enrolled for 14 TNCC credits.
+The class is dual enrolled for 14 VPCC credits.

-NOTE: Students in this course have an opportunity to take an Industry Certification Test.
+NOTE: Students in this course have an opportunity to take certification test Certiport - IT Specialist - Java.

-Prerequisite: Students enrolling in Computer Programming Applications and Gaming & Advanced Programming must have completed Algebra I with a grade of "C" or above, and have successfully completed 10th grade English.
+Prerequisite: Students enrolling in Computer Programming & Advanced Programming must have completed Algebra I with a grade of "C" or above, and have successfully completed 10th grade English.
 This one-year course meets the sequential elective requirement.

-CYBERSECURITY TECHNOLOGY/ ADVANCED CYBERSECURITY 8628 TECHNOLOGY 8629
+CYBERSECURITY SYSTEMS TECHNOLOGY 8628

 Students enter the world of computer technology and gain practical experience in assembling a computer system.
-Students will install, configure, and secure various operating Students will troubleshoot computers and systems. peripherals and use system tools and diagnostic software.
+Students will install, configure, and secure various operating systems.
+Students will troubleshoot computers and peripherals and use system tools and diagnostic software.
 They develop skills in computer networking and resource sharing.
 In addition, students explore the relationships between internal and external computer components.
 Students will train in procedures for optimizing and troubleshooting concepts for computer systems, subsystems, and networks.
 Students will gain a basic understanding of emerging technologies including unified communications, mobile, cloud, and virtualization technologies.
 This one-year course prepares students for postsecondary education and training and a successful career in information technology.

-NOTE: Students enrolling in Cybersecurity Technology must have completed a computer applications course and English 10 both with a grade of "C" or above.
+NOTE: Students enrolling in Cybersecurity Systems Technology must have completed a computer applications course and English 10 both with a grade of "C" or above.
 This one-year course meets the sequential elective requirement.